Smartphone Hardware Recommendations

-Google's latest version of Android (4.4), code name Kit Kat, was silently announced on October 31, 2014 on the Android Developer Blog.
-Kit Kat, along with Android (4.1.x-4.3.x), code name Jelly Bean, comes pre-loaded on many manufacturer flagship devices.
+Google's latest version of Android (5.0), code name Lollipop, was announced on October 15, 2014 on the Android Developer Blog.
 ISC recommends purchasing devices that come with the latest version of Android, as it offers significant speed and UX improvements.

 Some Android phones to consider:

 iOS is Apple's wildly successful mobile platform. iOS has a significant presence on campus in the form of iPhones, iPads, and iPod Touch devices.
 The platform performs basic tasks very well and has a very robust app store that meets many specific needs.

 BlackBerry announced a new OS (BB 10) as well as their new hardware, the full touchscreen Z10 and the thumb keyboard enabled Q10 in January 2013.
 More details can be found in the Technology Brief: Blackberry 10.
 As of September 2013, ISC no longer provides the BES (BlackBerry Exchange Server) service, which is required for email synchronization on older BlackBerry devices (such as the Bold, Curve, Torch, etc).
 We recommend that owners of such devices upgrade to etiher the newer BlackBerry devices, which support Exchange Activesync, or an alternative such as an iPhone or Android-based device.